 - ¼ cup chocolate chips

-- Add in all the wet ingredients and stir again.
-Use your hands to gently knead the dough so that the peanut butter gets mixed in properly and a sticky mass forms.
+- Add in all the wet ingredients and stir with a spatula.
+Use your hands to gently knead the dough so that the peanut butter gets mixed in properly and a sticky mass forms.⅓ cup peanut butter, ⅓ cup milk of choice

-- Scoop out about 1 tablespoon of the mix using a cookie scoop.
-Use your hands to firmly press together the dough forming round-shaped cookies.
-Make sure your hands are damp.
+- Scoop out about 2 tablespoon of the mix using a cookie scoop.
+Use your hands to firmly press together the dough forming round-shaped cookies (see step-by-step photos) Make sure your hands are damp.

 - Repeat with the remaining dough.
 Don't try to form the dough into cookie balls like with regular cookies.